RintarouTW/LaTeX4TwitchChat/docs/README.md

 ### Copy

-Click on the rendered LaTeX and copy it (CMD + C or CTRL + C), the original LaTeX would be copied to the clipboard.
+Click on the rendered $\LaTeX$ and copy it (CMD + C or CTRL + C), the original LaTeX would be copied to the clipboard.